Hemp 101: Intro to Cannabinoids

 Cannabigerol (CBG) is the least-researched among all of the famous cannabinoids but holds the potential to become the most important.
 CBG does almost everything that CBD and CBN can do, but it has also been shown to block receptors that cause cancer cell growth10 and mediate receptors for hypertension, attention deficit hyperactivity disorder, and cigarette and opioid addiction11.
 The demand for CBG research is now so strong that cannabis breeders are using genetic modification and cross-breeding to grow plants that make up to 20% more CBG than natural cannabis.

-Taken with CBD, CBG increases energy and focus.
+Taken with CBD (Hemp 101), CBG increases energy and focus.